 “Sorry, hun,’ she said, keeping one arm around my shoulder and the other free to sip her on-the-go cappuccino, “I couldn’t help myself.
 You should stop being so fun to sneak up on!”
 She cheekily winked at me before animatedly taking a glug of her coffee, and for the second time that morning, I rolled my eyes.

-As we walked along, I took the opportunity to fiddle with my tangled wires and put my phone away, eyeing up my best friend’s excitable grin as she strode beside me, arm still over my shoulder.
+As we walked along, I took the opportunity to fiddle with my tangled wires and put my phone away, eyeing up my best friend’s excitable grin as she strode beside me, arm still over my shoulder, face like a Cheshire Cat.

-Smile even bigger now, she peered over to me and merrily stated, “Maybe.”
+Smile even bigger now, she peered over to me and cheerily uttered, “Maybe.”

 I raised my eyebrows at her, voicelessly asking for her to dish the dirt on her date with Julian last night, the bartender from our favourite nightclub in Camden.

-“Let’s just say,’ she began, “that we got to know each other pretty well.”
+“Let’s just say,’ she began, “we got to know each other pretty well.”
 The second wink confirmed my suspicions.

 “Ah!
 You’re just jealous because you’re not getting any.’
 She teased, before bending down slightly and placing her hands straight beside her mouth, “Isn’t that right, mini Simone?
 You need some TLC from a sexy man to dust off them cobwebs, don’t you?”

-“Lordy, Kats!’
-I squawked, pulling her up to my level again, “You’re shameless!”
+“Lordy Kats!’
+I squawked, pulling her up to eye-level once again, “You’re shameless!”

-“And that’s why you love me!’ she smirked, “Now c’mon!
+“And that’s why you love me!’ she smirked, before tossing her now empty polystyrene cup into a nearby bin, “Now c’mon!
 Hop to it before Miss Trunchbull gets her baggy pants in a twist over us being late for work.”

-She shot me an opposing glance as if to say, yeah right, before swiftly leaping in front of me and running down the pavement.
+She shot me an opposing glance as if to say, “yeah right” before swiftly leaping in front of me and running down the pavement.
 She was always running.
 I never could understand where she got all her energy from, especially when the majority of the time she was too busy out partying to get much sleep.
-All I could think was that those cappuccinos she drank on a daily basis must have been laced with Red Bull or something, because nothing else could explain where her endless buzz came from.
+All I could think was that those cappuccinos she drank on a daily basis must have been laced with Red Bull or something.
+Nothing else could explain where her endless buzz came from.

 She stopped a few yards ahead, quickly turning back around again to holler at me.